-The six friends laughed as they entered the familiar Great Hall, filing over to the Gryffindor table, with the exception of Luna, who made herself comfortable at the Ravenclaw one.
-They rekindled old friendships.
-Ron and Hermione were particularly popular but everywhere Harry seemed to go, genuine applause briefly erupted.
+The friends laughed as they entered the familiar Great Hall, five of them filing over to the Gryffindor table, while Luna made herself comfortable at the Ravenclaw one.
+They rekindled old friendships; Ron and Hermione were particularly popular, but everywhere Harry went, genuine applause erupted.

-Once the Hall was settled, the new Headmistress McGonagall got to her feet and stood at the podium the late Headmaster Dumbledore had always spoken from.
-With her reputation for being severe but fair, the Hall soon became quiet without McGonagall even murmuring a word.
+Once the hall was settled, the newly appointed Headmistress McGonagall got to her feet and stood at the center podium.
+With her reputation for being severe, but fair, the hall soon became quiet without McGonagall even murmuring a word.

-"It is with unaffected pleasure that I welcome you all back to Hogwarts this year," she began, her usual stern expression on her lips but with a smile twitching at the corners.
+"It is with unaffected pleasure that I welcome you all back to Hogwarts this year," she began.
+Her usual stern expression was colored with a smile that twitched at the corners of her lips.
 "You will find a great many changes in place.
-Professors Slughorn, Flitwick, and Sprout will continue as Heads of Slytherin, Ravenclaw, and Hufflepuff houses respectively, and Professor Sinistra will be taking over as Head of Gryffindor House in my stead."
+Professors Slughorn, Flitwick, and Sprout will continue as Heads of Slytherin, Ravenclaw, and Hufflepuff houses respectively, while Professor Sinistra will be taking over as Head of Gryffindor in my stead."

 Polite applause greeted this statement.
-Many of the younger students remained silent and – Hermione noticed – were looking around the Great Hall as if they were taking in all possible means of escaping an imminent attacker.
-Considering the horrific events of the previous year, she couldn't really blame them.
-The younger students looked grim rather than excited at the start of term.
+Many of the younger students remained silent, looking grim rather than excited at the start of term.
+Hermione noticed many of them searching the Great Hall as if they were taking in all possible means of escaping an imminent attacker.
+Considering the horrific events of the previous year, she could not really blame them.
 The Slytherin table was all but silent, and those seated there kept their heads down.

 It looked like it would be an interesting year, for sure.